Split Decisions: Reception

 In a review, TV Guide described Split Decisions as a "tedious low-budget boxing film".
 While praising Hackman's performance, the review pans the movie's "predictable script and phony, Rocky-style ending".

 Writing for the Los Angeles Times, Michael Wilmington spoke more positively about the movie, declaring it a "rousing boxing melodrama that pretty much earns a split decision itself".

+The film opened on 405 screens across the United States other than New York, Boston and Philadelphia but grossed a disappointing $423,303 in its opening weekend.
+It went on to only gross $695,822 in the United States and Canada.